 Add acrylic paint to the cup and FLIP on to pumpkin!

 I was nervous to add colors that I knew would not mix well together.
-The first round of paint pour, I added in this order: blue, turquiose, yellow and then white.
+For the first round of paint pour, I added in this order: blue, turquoise, yellow, and then white.
 I flipped it over on the one side and let it drip out a little.
 Once I removed the cup, I tilted the pumpkin to encourage the paint to drip.

 I tried 3 other similar, but different color combinations in the same cup and in different areas of the pumpkin.
 My favorite was when I add about a tablespoon of water before adding more turquoise, blue, yellow and then black.

 I did make the mistake on the backside of this pumpkin of added too much water.
 It simply looks like a turquoise wash down the side…not necessarily the paint pour pumpkin look I was going for.

 I just love how simple, easy and fun this painted pumpkin project was.
 My toddlers were happily painted next to me while I was able to do this…

 I hope you enjoy this SIMPLE and FUN painted pumpkin project.
 If you are looking for more fun and easy paint projects be sure to check out my art projects for kids and some of the other awesome home paint projects, like my ALL-FAVORITE, painted accent wall!